 The following camp programs do not participate in the recreational swim: Gymnastics preschool, and Dance & Movement.

-• Wear comfortable clothing and running shoes—sandals are NOT permitted in sport and activity camps,
+- Wear comfortable clothing and running shoes—sandals are NOT permitted in sport and activity camps, including Mini University.

 All equipment will be provided unless otherwise stated.

-To make sure your camper is able to fully enjoy Camp U of T, please ensure he or she can speak enough English to understand instructors and other campers.
+To make sure your camper is able to fully enjoy Camp U of T, please ensure they can speak enough English to understand instructors and other campers.